 Dr. Rob Rennie is President of Keppoch Advisory Services, a consulting company which assists new companies in the agriculture and fertilizer sector.
 He retired as President and CEO of Spur Ventures in April, 2012 after having successfully sold Spur’s fertilizer business in China.
-He was formerly with Agrium Inc. where he was Vice President International and Vice President Corporate Relations.
+Prior to these accomplishments, Rob was with Agrium Inc. where he was Vice President International and Vice President Corporate Relations.
 As VP International he was responsible for starting Agrium’s wholesale fertilizer and growing their retail agricultural business in Argentina.
 As VP Corporate Relations he represented Agrium in its various political and environmental dealings with the US, Canadian and Argentine governments.

 Dr. Rennie earned a PhD from the University of Minnesota in soil microbiology, a M.Sc. from Université Laval in soil chemistry and a B.S.A.
 (Honours) from the University of Saskatchewan in soil science.
 He then held an NRC Post-Doctoral Fellowship at the University of Sussex, UK.
 He has more than 27 years of experience in international agriculture and agriculture R&D serving as a scientist with Agriculture Canada and previously as an Officer with the International Atomic Energy Agency and Food and Agriculture Organizations of the United Nations in Vienna, Austria.

-Since 2012, Jerry is serving as a Director on the Board of AVAC.
-He is Chair of the Investment Committee and serves on the Audit Committee.
-During that time AVAC has re-focused its investment strategy back to the agri-tech sector – a sector in which AVAC is uniquely positioned.
+Since 2012 Jerry has served as a Director on the Board of AVAC.
+He is Chair of the Investment Committee and sits on the Audit Committee.
+Throughout his tenure with AVAC he has re-focused its investment strategy back to the agri-tech sector – a sector in which AVAC is uniquely positioned.

-Currently Jerry serves as a Business Advisor to the Little Potato Company, Chair of Pan-American Junior Athletics Organizing Committee and Advisor to the Canadian Athletics Coaching Centre.
-He is a former member of the Canadian Track & Field Team and holds a M.Sc. in Agricultural Economics from the University of Guelph and a B.Sc. in Mathematics from Villanova University, Pennsylvania.
+Currently, Jerry serves as a Business Advisor to the Little Potato Company, Chair of Pan-American Junior Athletics Organizing Committee, and is an Advisor to the Canadian Athletics Coaching Centre.
+He is a former member of the Canadian Track & Field Team and holds an M.Sc. in Agricultural Economics from the University of Guelph and a B.Sc. in Mathematics from Villanova University, Pennsylvania.

-Mr. Art Froehlich is the President and CEO of Agriview Inc. in Calgary, Alberta.
-He is also the past President and managing partner of AdFarm and is currently Strategic Advisor and Board member at AdFarm, one of North America’s largest agriculture and food marketing and communications companies.
-Over the last 30 years, Mr. Froehlich has held senior executive positions with Hoechst Canada Inc (Bayer), Alberta Pool (Viterra), and Wetcan Malting (RAHR).
-He continues to work with Canadian food and agricultural companies in developing international markets for their products.
-Mr. Froehlich currently is Chair of the Board of Alberta Innovates Bio Solutions and FBSciences.
-In addition, he sits on many corporate boards including: RR46, Prince Rupert Grain, AVAC Ltd. (past chair), AgWest Bio Sciences, ABIC Foundation, JEH Enterprises, POS Sciences, and the Board of Governors of Olds College.
-Art is a past Board Chair of the Alberta Agricultural Research Institute, Genome Alberta, University of Alberta Faculty of Agriculture Industry Advisory Board.
-Art is also a past board member of ATB Financial and the Canadian Agricultural Policy Research Institute.
-In addition, he has also served on the Boards of the Malting Barley Research Institute, Western Grain Elevator Association, and the Canadian 4-H council.
+Art Froehlich is the President and CEO of Agriview Inc. in Calgary, Alberta.
+He is also the past President and managing partner of AdFarm, one of North America’s largest agriculture and food marketing and communications companies.
+He continues to be a strategic advisor and board member at AdFarm.
+Over the last 30 years, Art has held senior executive positions with Hoechst Canada Inc (Bayer), Alberta Pool (Viterra), and Wetcan Malting (RAHR).
+He continues to work with Canadian food and agricultural companies developing international markets for their products.
+Currently he is Chair of the Board of Alberta Innovates Bio Solutions and FBSciences and sits on many corporate boards including: RR46, Prince Rupert Grain, AVAC Ltd., AgWest Bio Sciences, ABIC Foundation, JEH Enterprises, POS Sciences, and the Board of Governors of Olds College.
+Art is a past Board Chair of the Alberta Agricultural Research Institute, Genome Alberta, and the University of Alberta Faculty of Agriculture Industry Advisory Board.
+He is also a past board member of ATB Financial and the Canadian Agricultural Policy Research Institute.
+In addition, he has served on the Boards of the Malting Barley Research Institute, Western Grain Elevator Association, and the Canadian 4-H council.

-In 2005, Mr. Froehlich was awarded the Distinguished Agrologist Award by the Alberta Institute of Agrologists, and the Alberta Centennial Gold Medal by the Province of Alberta.
+In 2005, Art was awarded the Distinguished Agrologist Award by the Alberta Institute of Agrologists, and the Alberta Centennial Gold Medal by the Province of Alberta.
 He was inducted into the BioIndustrial Hall of Fame in 2012 and received an Honorary Degree from Olds College in 2014.
-In addition to his business activities, Mr. Froehlich is involved with a number of charitable organizations including the Clinton Global Initiative and is Chair of the Board of the Shamba International Partnership.
+In addition to his business activities, he is involved with a number of charitable organizations including the Clinton Global Initiative and is Chair of the Board of the Shamba International Partnership.
 Art continues to personally support developmental initiatives in Peru, the Dominican Republic, South Africa, and Ghana.
-Mr. Froehlich is still active in his farming operations in Saskatchewan.
+Art is still active in his farming operations in Saskatchewan.

-Myles has spent his entire career in consumer packaged goods.
-Following university he was hired by Procter & Gamble and worked in sales, sales training, advertising, and sales management over a six year period in Edmonton, Vancouver, Toronto and Calgary.
+He has spent his entire career in consumer-packaged goods.
+Following university he was hired by Procter & Gamble and worked in sales, sales training, advertising, and sales management over a six-year period in Edmonton, Vancouver, Toronto, and Calgary.

 In 2006, Myles left Frito Lay to become the vice president and managing partner of Spitz International.
 Myles was involved in several changes with the company and played an integral role in initiating and completing the recent sale of Spitz International a privately held company to Frito Lay a division of PepsiCo.